 The recordings make some suggestions about your posture at the start of each exercise.

-Avoid drinks that contain caffeine (such as coffee or energy drinks), alcohol and medicines that make you sleepy (such as sleeping tablets) before the exercises.
-They may make MBSR more difficult to do and make it less effective.
+Avoid drinks that contain caffeine (such as coffee or energy drinks), alcohol, and medicines that make you sleepy (such as sleeping tablets) before the exercises.
+They can make MBSR more difficult to do and make it less effective.

 The MBSR exercises can be divided into 4 groups:

 This is a mindfulness exercise, where you pay attention to the sensations in the different parts of your body.
 You can usually do the exercise lying down or sitting up.